atgreen/tiysoo/README.md

-The Satellite installer is a complex piece of software that involves running services at install time -- not something you can easily handle in a Dockerfile style installation.
+The Satellite installer is a complex piece of software that involves running services at install time -- not something you can easily handle in a Dockerfile-style installation.

 The answer here is to split the installation into two phases.
 Phase One is when we install all of the required RPMs.
 This is done with a simple Dockerfile that downloads all of the necessary RPMS.
 Phase Two is where we actually run the `satellite-install` process.
-The trick here is to use a systemd unit file to kick off the installation process as a "one-shot" process.
+The trick here is to use a [systemd unit file](https://github.com/atgreen/tiysoo/blob/master/root/etc/systemd/system/install-satellite.service) to kick off the installation process as a "one-shot" process.
 Remember, our container is booting into systemd because we need to start multiple services (postgresql, etc).